Strasmore Research

 Full data notes

-• The spread panel measures ONE full session (June 29, 2026, a verified regular session) rather than the whole half — a half-year, eleven-ticker quote scan exceeds this page's query budget.
-The session is labeled everywhere it is used; invalid quotes are counted in the panel, not silently dropped.
+• The spread panel measures one labeled session (June 29, 2026), not the whole half; a six-month whole-quote-tape scan across eleven tickers exceeds the query budget this page generates under.
+Invalid quotes (crossed or one-sided) are counted in the panel, not silently dropped.

 Methodology